 Submission by Politics student accepted by Parliamentary Select Committee

-In my submission my main arguments centred on students being the best judges of quality within higher education institutions and how, if we are to have some form of quality assessment, it must maintain students as its core judges.
-I noted the benefits of having comparative evidence of teaching quality to inform potential applicants, but the importance of this reflecting the real picture.
-Thus, I highlighted the dangers of using metrics to assess quality, as it could distort results, through failure to reflect the diversity in teaching practices within departments and universities and essentially standardising the process.
+In Alice’s submission, the main arguments centred on students being the best judges of quality within higher education institutions and how, if we are to have some form of quality assessment, it must maintain students as its core judges.

 “A further challenge was mastering the culture of Parliamentary writing.
 Approaching a piece of work with a very different form of writing meant I had to undertake translational research to ensure I was using the appropriate format.

 “As a student paying £9,000 per year I also found it hard not to say anything too extreme in relation to the plans for fee-raising powers to be associated with the TEF.

 “From conducting my research to inform my submission, I have developed my understanding of the difficulties in finding information about parliamentary proceedings.”